idealius/covid-sandbox/readme.md

 ### Potential Enhancements
 A feature to save multiple layouts of graphs with unique names would be nice.

+A popout to show a full screen graph would also be nice.

 Zoom out show letters for months instead of abbreviations - Added

 Find way to change selected region curve on top (JSXGraph feature / limitation)